-The Northern Lights reality is that there are many factors that will impact the visibility of the Northern Lights and, unless you have plenty of time on your trip to go out each night and wait for the optimum conditions, it’s the luck of the draw as to what you’ll experience; if you’re expecting something akin to a laser display across the night’s sky then you could be left feeling sorely disappointed.
+The Northern Lights reality is that there are many factors that will impact their visibility and, unless you have plenty of time on your trip to go out each night and wait for the optimum conditions, it’s the luck of the draw as to what you’ll experience; if you’re expecting something akin to a laser display across the night’s sky then you could be left feeling sorely disappointed.

 The other thing to be realistic with is the technology that you have with you; Gopros and smartphones are brilliant for varying types of travel photography, however, if your ‘night out’ selfie is as grainy as your memory of it the next day, that’s a clear indicator that you’re never going to get a decent shot of anything in low light conditions (sadly not everything can be photographed on a camera phone).

 The Northern lights can be more tricky to see, and snap, than all of those amazing travel photos would have you believe but if you do your research and know what to expect (even in less than ideal conditions), hopefully, your trip to spot them can still be as magical as mine.